hideya/langchain-google-genai-ex/README.md

 - The result is a **400 Bad Request** - even though the same MCP server works fine with OpenAI, Anthropic, etc.
 - Google provides a fix in its new Gemini SDK (`@google/genai`), but LangChain.js cannot leverage it due to its architectural misalignment.

 For many developers, this can make Gemini difficult to use with LangChain.js and some MCP servers.
-Even if only one complex MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the error above.
+Even if only one incompatible MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the error above.

 **This library handles all these schema incompatibilities through schema transformation, converting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**